Our Favorite TV Kitchens

 Retro, groovy and colorful, the Brady Bunch kitchen is bright and homey and oh so 70’s.
 That indoor grill is particularly drool-worthy and we’d pay big money to get our hands on those molded kitchen chairs.

-Danny Tanner’s commitment to cleanliness could have been the reason why this San Francisco kitchen always looked fantastic, but we think the personal touches of artwork and family mementos are what makes it the heart of their home.
+Danny Tanner’s commitment to cleanliness could have been the reason why this San Francisco kitchen always looked fantastic, but we think the personal touches of artwork and family mementos are what make it the heart of their home.

 Between the purple painted cabinets, blue laminate countertops and corn cob curtains, it would be difficult to be in a bad mood in this colorful kitchen.
 Plus when you have neighbors as friendly as Ned Flanders, you can’t go wrong, right?
 Hey-diddly-ho.